tcplusplus/sip/README.md

 # Use wasm in you webpage

-The demo webpage is located in the `web` folder.
+The demo webpage is located in the root folder.
 Go into the folder and run:
 ```
 yarn install